-Then, two days later I woke at 2am to the sound of crickets piercing my ears and what happened in my mind was so chaotic that I wrote about it at “Neurodivergent Mind Exposed”… That was huge for me because I’ve opened up myself (big time) and surrendered the necessity of writing something perfect or “genius;” and I was very proud…
+Then, two days later I woke at 2am to the sound of crickets piercing my ears and what happened in my mind was so chaotic that I wrote about it at “Neurodivergent Mind Exposed”, which was huge for me because I had opened up myself (big time) and surrendered the necessity of writing something perfect or “genius;” and I was very proud…

 Purpose Is All We Need

 As neurodivergents – specially with ADHD – intention, purpose is the main thing we must have to do anything; it’s our magic word; and, I always had plenty.
 Throughout my life I kept bouncing back from the traumas and tough experiences thinking they were stories I needed to collect for the greatest inspiring book or movie ever written…